AlfinJ0se/Alfinj0se.github.io/content/pages/about.md

 # My Interests 🎯

 - Im a Web security researcher and CTF player.
 - My focus has been mainly on client-side vulnerabilities.
-- Currently doing research and CTF's with bi0s.
+- Currently doing research and CTF's with bi0s and Project Sekai.

 # Security Advisories
 - [CVE-2023-52555](https://nvd.nist.gov/vuln/detail/CVE-2023-52555)  Discoverd a Cross-Site Request Forgery(CSRF) in Mongo-Express .